Community and Connection are core foundations of success in long-term recovery

 Awakening Recovery is the ONLY non-profit in the Los Angeles area that has this type of 12+ month, highly structured, 12-Step based recovery home.
 Over 85% of our Graduates currently have over 1 year and half of our graduates have over 2 years continuous recovery.
 Similar programs state 60 – 80% of their graduates have maintained at least 2-5 years of continuous recovery.

 Once a resident has completed the leadership chores or Dog Monitor, Essay Monitor and House Leader, along with completing their 4th and 5th steps in their 12 Step process they are eligible to begin integrating back into the community.

 As a bridge to residents going out and getting a job, we ask our residents to secure and engage in a volunteer position in the community.
 This helps our residents balance their time in the house and outside the house and teaches the value of being of service without financial compensation.

 After successfully balancing their volunteer position and their responsibilities in the house, residents are able to look for a paying position at a business in the community.
 The job is not intended to be a career job, but an entry level position to learn the value of a days work for a days pay.
 Additionally, working in the community gives residents an opportunity to be an example to the less senior residents in the house of what is possible for them when they have done the work to earn this privilege.

 After graduating and moving out with fellow graduates, alumni as a part of the next phase of their recovery and life of service continue to give back to the house by:

-• Attending house dinners and weekly groups
+- Attending house family dinners and family meetings

-Middle of the Board (60 days – 6 month residents), Senior Members (6 month - graduating residents) peer groups.
+- Leading weekly Newcomer (0-60 day residents), Middle of the Board (60 days – 6 month residents), Senior Members (6 months – graduating residents) peer mentoring family house meetings.